 top of page

-As recently as the 18th of April 2023 the Indonesian Government has taken on blocking new phone IMEI.
-IMEI (pronounced "eye-me-eye") essentially stands for International Mobile Equipment Identity.
-This IMEI is sent with every text message, every phone call, and when using data to show the identity of the phone.
-At some stage when you purchased the phone your name was put to that IMEI to register the product.
-Under the guise of "curbing the circulation of illegal phones" the Indonesian Government has created a system in which it can block any IMEI that was not sold (therefore registered) in Indonesia.
-The government is committed to implementing the IMEI controlling with a white list scheme or preventive measures so people can determine the legality of certain devices before buying them” said Communications and Information Ministry director general for resources and postal and informatics devices, Ismail, in Jakarta on Friday.
+As recently as the 18th of April 2023 the Indonesian Government has taken on blocking new phone IMEI's IMEI (pronounced "eye-me-eye") essentially stands for International Mobile Equipment Identity.
+This IMEI is sent with every text message, every phone call, and when using data to show the identity of the phone your using.
+Handy when tracking a terrorist and bad people doing bad things.
+At some stage when you purchased the phone your name was put to the IMEI of the hand set to register the product.
+Under the guise of "curbing the circulation of illegal phones" the Indonesian Government has created a system in which it can block any IMEI that were not sold (therefore not registered) in Indonesia.
+The government is committed to implementing the IMEI controlling with a white list scheme or preventive measures so people can determine the legality of certain devices before buying them” said Communications and Information Ministry Director General for Resources, Postal and Informatics Devices, Ismail, in Jakarta.

-This article was published in thejakartapost.com with the title "No more illegal phones: Indonesia to impose IMEI control regulation on April 18".
-Click to read: https://www.thejakartapost.com/news/2020/02/28/no-more-illegal-phones-indonesia-to-impose-imei-control-regulation-on-april-18.html.
-If you register your new phone before April 18th you have nothing to worry about according to the Minister.
+This article was published in thejakartapost.com with the title "No more illegal phones: Indonesia to Impose IMEI Control Regulation on April 18".
+Click to read the original post here.
+If you register your new phone before April 18th you have nothing to worry about according to the minister.
 Here is what occurred to me when trying to use my legally purchased iPhone14 in Australia.
+The full story.
 I purchased a new iPhone 14 in Australia from a legitimate Apple store.
 I buy Apple phones from a legitimate Apple store because they come with a two year warranty in Australia.
-There is nothing "illegal" about my phone.
+There is nothing "illegal" about my iPhone.
 I paid $1899 AUD for a standard iPhone 14 with 512 memory.
 (Really, in retrospect I needed to buy the iPhone 14 Pro, however this is another conversation for another day).
 I paid tax in my own country of 10% GST.
 This means I paid $1726.36 plus 10% Goods & Services Tax or what we call "GST"; total $1899.00.
 Nothing illegal, all legitimately paid for.
-I have had an Indonesian sim card since 2015 for the business.
+I have had an Indonesian sim card since 2015 for various businesses and now the Expedition Bali Tours business.
 Then number was +62 812 3787 0220.
 I kept up the payments on this sim card every month during Covid for two years while I didn't need it just to keep the number alive.
-I flew into Bali in April 2022 after Covid and of course the number worked as usual.
-My iPhone 11 Pro is a dual sim phone so when I got back to I just change the priority sim to Indonesia.
+I flew into Bali in April 2022 after Covid and of course the number worked as usual. in April 2022 I had an iPhone 11 Pro which is a dual sim phone, so when I got back to Bali I just change the priority sim to Indonesia in the phone.
 I came back to Bali many times over the next year to get the business going again.
 (Tourism takes awhile to get started.
-It was like starting from scratch only you had a pile of contacts in your pocket on your phone you could call on to help get the business started again.)
+It was like starting from scratch only you had a pile of contacts in your pocket on your phone you could call on to help get the business started again, to get the Bali tours ready to occur.)
 I then flew back to Australia when my iPhone 11 Pro developed a problem.
-The screen went all twitchy and Apple said it would cost me something like $850 AUD to fix, so I thought I would get a new phone and bring the iPhone 11 Pro to Bali and get it fixed in Bali for a lot cheaper than this price.
+The screen went all twitchy and Apple said it would cost me something like $850 AUD to fix, so I thought I would get a new phone and take the iPhone 11 Pro to Bali and get it fixed in Bali for a lot cheaper than this ridiculous $850 AUD price Apple were going to charge me to fix the screen in Australia.
 The new iPhone 14 with 512 of memory was purchased.
 I have the new phone for less than a day and I had to take it back as it wasn't performing well.
-Without even skipping beat Apple just pulled out a new phone and said "Here, take this one instead" now that's why I buy from an Apple store.
-That service.
+Without even skipping beat Apple just pulled out a new iPhone 14 and said "Here, take this one instead" now that's why I buy from an Apple store.
+That service, right there.
 I fly back to Bali with the new iPhone 14 and my broken iPhone 11 Pro.
-However on the custom's declaration is something new. https://ecd.beacukai.go.id
+However on the custom's declaration online before you go to Indonesia is something new. https://ecd.beacukai.go.id

 What are my options: 1.
-I can buy a cheap smart phone, get a cheap sim card, and hotspot my phone.
+I can buy a cheap smart phone here in Indonesia, get a cheap sim card, and hotspot my phone.
 2 million max. ($200 AUD) 2.
 I could go through this process and try to understand the system.
-I chose option 2.
-I started to go through the process.
-My first question.
+I chose option 2. (for now) I started going through the process as outlined below: My first question.
 Me: "Don't I get the first $500 USD tax free?"
 Immigration:"Yes but only at the airport when you first land.
 Too late now."
 Me: "But its been less than 20 hours since I arrived, not even one day, and there were no signs at the airport about this."
-Immigration: "Sorry mister, no tax free after you leave the airport" Okay, so my thinking is now, do I fly out to Singapore and back in a day spend $400 AUD to save $500 in taxes?
-Thats an option, or I could pay this tax when I come back.
+Immigration: "Sorry mister, no tax free after you leave the airport" Okay, so now my thinking is, do I fly out to Singapore and back in a day spend $400 AUD to save $500 in taxes?
+That's an option, this would give me the first $500 USD free, then I could pay this tax when I come back.
 Let's see what else comes up.
 Me: "It says on the Customs Declaration form not to fill out the the IMEI stuff in bold red if you are staying less than 90 days"

 Immigration: "Yes, but you have KITAS" Me: "Okay so why doesn't the wording in red say"Foreigners who are going to stay less than 90 days in Indonesia, will not be necessary to register your IMEI .... unless you have KITAS"

-Immigration: "Mister, when I go to your country, I must know the rules, when you come to my country, you must know the rules" Me: "So I'm supposed to Google search before I come to Indonesia "Has the Indonesian government created a new tax where they charge me 41% tax on my new phone?" is that really what you're saying I should have done before I left?
+Immigration: "Mister, when I go to your country, I must know the rules, when you come to my country, you must know the rules" Me: "So I'm supposed to Google search before I come to Indonesia.
+A place that I've probably flown into more than 100 times over the past eight years "Has the Indonesian government created a new tax where they charge me 41% tax on my new phone?" is that really what you're saying I should have done before I left?
 How would anyone know to check for this?
 No other country that I know of does this.
 Can you name another country that does this?
 My phone was purchased legally."

 Immigration: "If I go to your country....."
 Me: "Forget it, let's just get through this process"

 Next I read the sign carefully while I was waiting as the information was being put into the computer at immigration. "the VALUE of the phone" not "the PRICE of the phone."
 So I jumped online on Gumtree in Australia while waiting and found an iPhone 14 second hand for $1000 AUD.
 I showed the immigration guy the "value" of the iPhone if I had to sell the phone.
 I said "Your sign says I must pay tax on the 'value' of the phone.
 Here is one for sale in Australia for $1000" Immediately the immigration guy agrees, the sign does in fact say the value of the phone, and drops the price down to 10,000,000 IDR on the screen.
-Now I'm down to 31% of 10,000,000.
-That's 3,100,000 IDR, or $310 AUD.
-From $779 to $310 in about 15 minutes, or $31.26 a minute.
+Now I'm down to 31% of 10,000,000. ($1,000 AUD) That's 3,100,000 IDR, or $310 AUD.
+From $779 AUD to $310 in about 15 minutes, or $31.26 a minute.
 So, before I handed over the payment I thought.
 I could get a tourist sim for 400,000 IDR ($40 AUD) that will last me my five weeks and give me 25 gig of data.
 Plenty.
-Then come back in a few months when the prices of the iPhone have dropped because the iPhone 15 must be being released soon enough.
+Then come back in a few months when the prices of the iPhone 14's have dropped because the iPhone 15 must be being released soon enough.
 Then I could come back to Bali with the $500 USD tax free at the airport and get this phone in for free.
 I'll just bring a Gumtree advertisement showing the iPhone 14 at being under $500 USD worth.
 Back in Australia my iPhone 14 developed another problem.
 I took it into Apple, they couldn't fix it, so they gave me a new phone.
 New phone, great right?
 Only now...
 I have a new IMEI.
 I would have paid that tax for nothing.
-Because I technically have a new phone, (there is no way that Indonesian Immigration is going to believe I have a 'replacement' phone) I would have to have paid that tax again.
-I fly back to Bali in a few months, new phone and an advertisement from Gumtree showing I purchased my iPhone 14 for under $500 USD. $779 tax down to $40 for a sim card with 25 gig of data in 20 minutes.
+Because I technically have a new phone, (there is no way that Indonesian Immigration is going to believe I have a 'replacement' phone) I would've had to pay that entire tax again.
+I fly back to Bali in a few months, new phone and an advertisement from Gumtree showing I purchased my iPhone 14 for under $500 USD. $779 tax gone.
+I paid for a $40 tourist sim card with 25 gig of data in 20 minutes.
+Gave my old sim to a local so they can use the sim, and when I go back to Bali I'll get this new iPhone 14 registered for free because my advertisement will show the value of the iPhone 14 that I purchased on Gumtree for $700 AUD which is under $500 USD.
+We suggest you do the same.

 bottom of page